smldis/GalerkinSparseGrids.jl/README.md

 The sparse grid methods of this package can be extended beyond numerical relativity to many areas in high-dimensional data science and dynamics.

 ## Installing

-Prerequisites for using this package are:

-	Julia-0.5 (Latest Release)
-	ODE.jl	(For running the timesteps to solve the sparse dynamical evolution) Cubature.jl (working to remove this prerequisite)

-They can be pulled from <https://github.com/JuliaLang/ODE.jl> and <https://github.com/stevengj/Cubature.jl>, respectively.

-Within Julia, use the package manager to write `Pkg.add("GalerkinSparseGrids")` to locally install this package.
+Install this registered package by typing `Pkg.add("GalerkinSparseGrids")` in a Julia REPL.

 The latest version is available to be pulled from <https://github.com/ABAtanasov/GalerkinSparseGrids.jl>.
 You can access it by running `git pull https://github.com/ABAtanasov/GalerkinSparseGrids.jl master` from the appropriate package directory.

+## Requirements

+- DifferentialEquations.jl low dependency configuration (<http://docs.juliadiffeq.org/latest/features/low_dep.html>) for running the timesteps to solve the sparse dynamical evolution)
+- Cubature.jl (working to remove this prerequisite)

 ## Functionality